I believe it is decidedly unoriginal to say that something

 other way around.
 So, I was more than skeptical of what these women at the soup

-kitchen were telling me.
 I just didn’t see evidence that the pregnancy was faked.
+Nevertheless, when it came time for her to

-deliver, she simply disappeared.
-We could not get a hold of her.
+We tried for weeks, but we could not get a hold of her.
 Maintaining

 hope, I convinced myself that she was simply recuperating from childbirth and

-After a few weeks, with a hung head, and a gaze that was devoid of eye contact,
+tried to stave-off dread that something terrible had happened during the delivery.
+Then after a few weeks, with a hung head and a gaze devoid of eye contact,

 she came around to see us.